ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 DPF DataSources
 ===============

-The DataSources operator is a class available as a submodule of the 'ansys.dpf.core' package.
+The DataSources is a class available as a submodule of the 'ansys.dpf.core' package.
 It contains files with the analysis results.
 So this object is used in the first basic step: define simulation data, by defining where it is located.